iamvery/iamvery.github.com/_posts/2016-02-25-usage-tests.md

 Tests suites have a number of purposes.
 Perhaps most commonly you think of the test suite as validating the behavior of your code.
 Absolutely.
-But they also serve as examples of using the lib.
+You might not realize they also serve as examples of using the lib.
 Let's make that more explicit.

 ## Usage